How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 At the federal level, important considerations include:

-• The Federal Investment Tax Credit (ITC), which provides a significant tax credit for solar installations
+• The Federal Investment Tax Credit (ITC), which provides a 30% tax credit for solar installations through 2032

 • Federal Energy Regulatory Commission (FERC) rules that can affect how utilities must treat small generators